Carpenter Gothic: Characteristics

 Carpenter Gothic is largely confined to small domestic buildings and outbuildings and small churches.
-It is characterized by its profusion of jig-sawn details, whose craftsmen-designers were freed to experiment with elaborate forms by the invention of the steam-powered scroll saw.
+It is characterized by its profusion of jig-sawn details, whose elaborate forms the craftsmen-designers were freed to experiment with by the invention of the steam-powered scroll saw.
 A common but not necessary feature is board and batten siding.
 Other common features include decorative bargeboards, gingerbread trim, pointed-arched windows, wheel window, one-story veranda, and steep central gable.
 A less common feature is buttressing, especially on churches and larger houses.
-Exterior elements like elaborate forms pointed arches made their way inside the homes as well.
+Exterior elements like pointed arches made their way inside the homes as well.
 This can be seen in pointed arch openings and doorways.

 Ornamental use

-Being a part of the Gothic Revival, the ornamentation in Carpenter Gothic is much more eclectic, it uses more superficial and obvious motifs.
-Specifically, Carpenter Gothic ornamentation, referred to as gingerbread, is not limited to use on wooden structures but has been used successfully on other structures especially Gothic Revival brick houses such as the Warren House in a historic district in Newburgh, New York, which is said to epitomize the work of Andrew Jackson Downing, but was actually done by his one-time partner, Calvert Vaux.
+Being a part of the Gothic Revival, the ornamentation in Carpenter Gothic is much more eclectic; it uses more superficial and obvious motifs.
+Specifically, Carpenter Gothic ornamentation, referred to as gingerbread, is not limited to use on wooden structures but has been used on other structures, especially Gothic Revival brick houses such as the Warren House in a historic district in Newburgh, New York, which is said to epitomize the work of Andrew Jackson Downing, but was actually done by his one-time partner, Calvert Vaux.
 Ornamentation can be seen in the interior as well.
 Many elements in the interiors were highly crafted such as staircases, walls, ceilings, and fireplaces.
-Examples of this ornament use include wainscoting, ceiling beams or coffered ceilings, and incredibly ornate wallpapers.
-Not only that but gothic rosewood furniture was also utilized.
+Examples of this ornament use include wainscoting, ceiling beams or coffered ceilings, and ornate wallpapers.
+Gothic style furniture was also used.

 Geographic extent

 Carpenter Gothic structures are typically found in most states of the United States, except Arizona and New Mexico.
 There is one Carpenter Gothic in the Huning Highlands Historical District in downtown Albuquerque circa 1882 built by the Seth family who lived there until 2002.
-Many Carpenter Gothic houses were built in Nevada in the 1860-1870s (Virginia City, Reno, Carson City, and Carson Valley areas) and still exist (2010).
-Interestingly, although this style was most common in northern America, nowhere else had built as many churches as in Florida between 1870 and 1900.
+Many Carpenter Gothic houses were built in Nevada in the 1860–1870s (Virginia City, Reno, Carson City, and Carson Valley areas) and still exist (2010).
+Although this style was most common in northern America, nowhere else had built as many churches as in Florida between 1870 and 1900.
 In Canada, carpenter Gothic places of worship are found in all provinces and the Northwest Territories, while Carpenter Gothic houses seem to be limited to Ontario, Quebec and the Maritime Provinces.